Decision matrix

 Subagents

-Specialized agents for delegated tasks like email triage and history review.
+Specialized agents for email triage, history review, and more.

 Interactive forks